isu-graphicsgroup/website-repo/README.md

 Talks at the graphics working group

+- **25 Jan.
+2019**:
+**Presenter**: Heike Hofmann
+**Title**: "Colors like a Grey Sky WinterR"
+**Abstract**: To kick off graphics group this semester, we will start with colors and some color themes.
+Gretchen Albrecht is a New Zealand painter famous for her use of color.
+Ben Marwick and Di Cook initiated an R package "gretchenalbrecht" as a way to collect and disseminate color palettes based on Gretchen Albrecht's paintings.
+We will investigate and discuss the package with a graphical twist.
+We will also discuss an avenue to create color schemes automatically.

+There will be baked goods!

 - **07 Dec.
 2018**:
 **Presenter**: Eric Hare
 **Title**: "It’s like magick!
 Automating image processing and graphics design in R"